rchillyard/TableParser/README.md

 In this case, you must supply a _Map_ which specifies which parser is to be used for each possible value of the key column.
 If the value in that column is not one of the keys of the map, an exception will be thrown.
 For an example of this, please see the example in _CellParsersSpec_ ("conditionally parse").

+### Implicits

+Keep in mind when using implicit values that the best practice is to define an implicit involving a type T, for example, _CellParser\[T]_, in the companion object of _T_.
+This will tend to eliminate any amiguously defined implicits, and it also tends to avoid any problems with initialization.
+If you still run into initialization problems, try defining the troublemaker as lazy.
+It also relieves you from having to make up names for the implicit values (which the compiler more or less ignores, anyway).
+Just ensure that the name is valid, doesn't invoke a recursion, and is not in conflict with another name.
+If you look in the example of _Principal_ (below), you will see that this is also the place to define optional parsers, sequential parsers, etc.

 ## Caveats